iot-forge/iotforge.io/content/podcasts/250624/script.md

 ## Intro

 Hi, you’re listening to the IoT Forge News Digest.
-I'm your hos, Pavel Korshunov, it is Tuesday, June 24th, 2025 and this is episode 12.
+I'm your host, Pavel Korshunov, it is Tuesday, June 24th, 2025 and this is episode 12.
 Lets get started.

 ### [Enhancing Positional Accuracy of Mechanically Modified Industrial Robots Using Laser Trackers](https://www.mdpi.com/2218-6581/14/4/42)